protocol/nft-website/docs/contribute/contribution-tutorial.md

 5. Waiting for a review.
 6. Merging your fix.

-This may look like a lot of steps for a small issue fix, but they're all necessary to make sure we keep the docs in this project up to standard.
+This may look like many steps for a small issue fix, but they're all necessary to make sure we keep the docs in this project up to standard.
 Plus, you're not on your own — half these steps can be completed by the repo maintainers.

 ## Finding an issue

-The project is hosted in GitHub.
-There's a bunch of reasons for this, one of them being that GitHub comes with an issue tracker, which enables the core team to field problems from the community.
-All community issues can read the docs, find issues, and raise issues in the docs repository (called a _repo_ for short).

 All issues involving the site itself can be found in the [`protocol/nft-website` repo](https://github.com/protocol/nft-website/) under the [**Issues** tab](https://github.com/protocol/nft-website/issues/).
 Here you can see all the issues that are currently open.
 We try to tag each issue with relevant descriptive tags.
-Tags like _difficulty_ and _size_ can give a sense of the amount of effort a task will take to complete.
+Tags like _dif_ (difficulty) and _effort_ can give a sense of the amount of effort a task will take to complete.

 Let's jump into finding an issue.

-1. Go to the repository at [github.com/protocol/nft-website(https://github.com/protocol/nft-website).
+1. Go to the repository at [github.com/protocol/nft-website](https://github.com/protocol/nft-website).
 2. Select the **Issues** tab.
 3. Click the **Label** dropdown and select the **help wanted** tag.
 4. Select an issue that interests you.